aws-samples/amazon-S3-cache-with-amazon-elasticache-redis/README.md

 A common caching technique often used is lazy loading.
 This approach assumes data is cached and if not, retrieves data from the origin data source, then caches the data future requests.
 In order to illustrate this example we must first flush the redis cache.

-1. run **flush_redis.py** (this deletes all your keys)
+1. Next right click on and run **flush_redis.py** (this deletes all your keys)

-2. Next run **lazy_load.py** found within the following directory (amazon-S3-cache-with-amazon-elasticache-redis/examples/lazyload).
-Upon first run, you will notice a cache MISS because the object was not initially cached in redis.
-Run the script again and you will now notice a cache HIT since the object was set into redis after the initial cache miss.
+2. Next right click on and run **lazy_load.py** found within the following directory (amazon-S3-cache-with-amazon-elasticache-redis/examples/lazyload).
+Upon first run, you will notice a cache miss because the object was not initially cached in redis.
+Run the script again and you will now notice a cache hit since the object was set into redis after the initial cache miss.

 ## Terminate your environment

 Upon running these examples, terminate your environment by the following steps:

-1. run **delete_S3_objects.py** within the (amazon-S3-cache-with-amazon-elasticache-redis/resources) directory.
-Thsi will delete all your generated S3 Objects.
+1. Next right click on and run **delete_S3_objects.py** within the (amazon-S3-cache-with-amazon-elasticache-redis/resources) directory.
+This will delete all your generated S3 Objects.

-2. Within the AWS CloudFormation console, delete the stack you launched.
+2. Next, within the AWS CloudFormation console, delete the stack you launched.